Students follow the academic programme of the department in which they are enrolled, with the following modifications.

 Pool system within each department: students follow two optional courses/seminars within their department.
 These are chosen from a defined pool of courses/seminars associated with the programme.

-Additionally, the EPPA-ECO students can follow one of the two special workshops: either with Prof. KAEDING - How to Make it Work ?
-Capacity for the Implementation of European Policies across Member State Public Administrations (8h) or DE ROCK B. - The Impact of Hand-to-Mouth Consumers on European Fiscal and Monetary Policy (8h) or van de WERVE T. - Business Interest Representation in the EU (15h).
-The EPPA-POL students have to follow the only compulsory workshop with Prof. KAEDING - How to Make it Work ?
-Capacity for the Implementation of European Policies across Member State Public Administrations (8h).
+Additionally, the EPPA-ECO students can follow one of the three special workshops: either with PALANZA F. - The EIB and its Role in the EU Development Cooperation (6h) or DE ROCK B. - The Impact of Hand-to-Mouth Consumers on European Fiscal and Monetary Policy (8h) or van de WERVE T. - Business Interest Representation in the EU (15h).
+Next to this they must follow the only compulsory workshop MOSCOVICI P. - Start-up Europe : A Policy Lab (10h).

 European General Studies Programme